syncfusion-content/wpf-docs/wpf/Diagram/Node.md

    5) Built-in resource

 ### Using content template
-[`Node`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html) is a ContentControl, so you can use data template to display the content of the node using the [`ContentTemplate`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html#Syncfusion_UI_Xaml_Diagram_NodeViewModel_ContentTemplate) property.
-Refer to the following code example to define node's shape through ContentTemplate.
+[`Node`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html) is a `ContentControl`, so you can use `DataTemplate` to display the content of the node using the [`ContentTemplate`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html#Syncfusion_UI_Xaml_Diagram_NodeViewModel_ContentTemplate) property.
+Refer to the following code example to define node's shape through `ContentTemplate`.

 {% tabs %}
 {% highlight xaml %}